lindaJaber/PUI2018_lj1232/HW1_lj1232/README.md

 set PUI2018 = C:\Users\linda\Documents\GitHub\PUI2018
 ```

-...To save an environment variable permanently I need to write the same line of code in a file.
-Since windows don't have a .bashrc ...file, I create a batch (.bat or .cmd) file that will have all the commands I want to execute upon cmd startup.
+   To save an environment variable permanently I need to write the same line of code in a file.
+Since windows don't have a .bashrc        file, I create a batch (.bat or .cmd) file that will have all the commands I want to execute upon cmd startup.

 3. Created a **.bat** file and named it autorun.bat